calliope-project/calliope/CONTRIBUTING.md

 ``calliope run my_model.yaml --debug``

-Then post the full output from the debug run as part of your GitHub issue.s
+Then post the full output from the debug run as part of your GitHub issues.

 If reporting an error when running Calliope interactively in a Python session, please include a full traceback in your issue.